Access to safe drinking water on First Nations land

 Ensuring First Nation communities have access to safe and effective water and wastewater systems on First Nation lands is a priority for the Government of Canada.

 The Safe Drinking Water for First Nations Act (the act) was passed in June 2013 and came into force on November 1, 2013.
-Indigenous and Northern Affairs Canada (INAC), with the support of Health Canada, is currently engaging with First Nations on the act and on identifying priorities going forward regarding safe drinking water and wastewater treatment on First Nation lands.
+A First Nation-led engagement is currently ongoing on the act and on identifying priorities going forward regarding safe drinking water and wastewater treatment on First Nation lands.
 Feedback from these sessions will help determine long-term actions to ensure safe drinking water for residents of First Nations communities.

 As it stands now, the act allows the Government of Canada, in collaboration with First Nations, to develop federal regulations to ensure:

 access to safe, clean and reliable drinking water

 protection of sources of drinking water on First Nation lands

 Why are water regulations on First Nations land important?

 All Canadians should have access to safe, clean, and reliable drinking water.
 While provinces and territories have their own legally binding safe drinking water standards, First Nations communities do not have comparable legally enforceable protections.
 The Government of Canada has a Protocol for Safe Drinking Water for First Nations Communities, which sets out clear standards for the design, operation and maintenance of drinking water systems; as well as other protocols and guidelines to support First Nations in providing community water and wastewater services comparable to the levels of service that would generally be available in off-reserve communities of similar size and circumstances.